Brake Caliper Refurbishment ServiceLifetime Warranty

 Re-use of Parts

 Our complete refurbishment service involves the replacement of all parts where required.
 We don't quote for pistons to be replaced as standard as these are often in good working order, rather than push the average price of our services up and replace all pistons as standard, we think it is fair that they are only paid for where required.
-Our function warranty on a full refurb ranges from 4 years to 10 years, so we have to be sure that they will at least last duration.
+Our function warranty is for life, so you can imagine we are rather fussy on quality.
 Where we have quoted for rubber parts to be replaced, some are reused, but go through a refurbishment process themselves.
 We believe that refurbishing brake calipers is an environmental friendly option and as such, don't believe in filling land fill with perfectly good parts that would have outlasted our warranty.
-This occurs around 1 in 10 times.
+This happens in around 10% of all rubber usually required.

 Priority Turnaround Times